hypothesi/mcp-server-tauri/docs/guides/getting-started.md

 The assistant should list the available MCP tools for Tauri development.

-## Step 4: Create Your First Tauri App
+## Step 4: Start Developing

-Now you can ask your AI Assistant to create a Tauri application:

-> "Create a new Tauri application called 'my-app' with React and TypeScript"

-Your AI Assistant will use the MCP tools to:
-1. Initialize a new Tauri project
-2. Set up the frontend with React and TypeScript
-3. Configure the Rust backend
-4. Install necessary dependencies

-## Step 5: Run the Development Server

-Once the app is created, you can start the development server:
+With the MCP server configured and the bridge plugin installed, you can now use your AI assistant to help develop your Tauri app.
+Start the development server:

-> "Start the Tauri development server for my-app"
+> "Start the Tauri development server"

 This will launch your application in development mode with hot-reload enabled.

-## Step 6: Explore Available Tools
+## Step 5: Explore Available Tools

-The MCP server provides many tools for Tauri development:
+The MCP server provides tools across four categories:

-- **Project Management**: Create, configure, and build Tauri apps
+- **Project Management**: Run CLI commands, read/write Tauri configs, access documentation
-- **Mobile Development**: Test on Android and iOS devices
+- **Mobile Development**: List devices, launch Android AVDs or iOS Simulators
-- **UI Automation**: Automate UI testing
-- **IPC Monitoring**: Debug communication between frontend and backend
-- **Configuration Management**: Modify Tauri configuration files
+- **UI Automation & WebView Interaction**: Find elements, take screenshots, interact with the UI, execute JavaScript, read logs
+- **IPC & Plugin Tools**: Execute IPC commands, monitor IPC events, emit test events, inspect backend state

 Ask your AI Assistant about specific tasks:

-> "Show me how to add a new IPC command to my Tauri app"
+> "Take a screenshot of my app and check if the button is visible"

+> "Start IPC monitoring and show me what commands are being called"

-> "Help me configure my app for Android development"
+> "Launch an iOS Simulator and run my app on it"

-> "Create a UI test for the main window"

 ## Next Steps